ARM-software/mango/README.md

 <a name="Celery"></a>
 # Mango Example to Schedule Objective Function on Celery
 User defined objective function can be scheduled on local, cluster  or cloud infrastructure.
-We have provided sample examples where celery workers are used to evaluate the objective function in parallel.
+The objective function scheduler is completely independent of the Mango.
+This design was chosen to enable the scheduling of varied resource objective function according to developer needs.
+We have included examples using [Celery](http://www.celeryproject.org/).
+In the sample examples celery workers are used to evaluate the objective function in parallel.
+These examples assumes celery is installed and workers are running.
+Default celery configurations can be modified in the [file](https://gitlab.com/arm-research/isr/mango/blob/master/mango/examples/classifiers/celery.py).

 - [KNN example using celery workers](https://gitlab.com/arm-research/isr/mango/blob/master/mango/examples/KNN_Celery.ipynb)
 - [Prophet example using celery workers](https://gitlab.com/arm-research/isr/mango/blob/master/mango/examples/Prophet_Celery.ipynb)

+More examples will be included to show scheduling of objective function using local threads/processes.
+By default examples schedule the objective function on the local machine itself.

 <a name="contactDetails"></a>
 # More Details